gavv/signal-estimator/README.md

 You may need to configure sample rate and the number of channels.
 The selected values should be supported by both output and input devices.

-You may also need to configure ALSA ring buffer size and the number of periods in the ring buffer.
+You may also need to configure ALSA ring buffer size and the number of periods (I/O frames) in the ring buffer.
 These parameters affect software latency and output / input robustness.

 Disabling PulseAudio
 --------------------